AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

                                           corrtn, observ)
           sundir = spiceypy.vhat(sundir)

-When you execute the script, \``soldir’’, it produces the following
+When you execute the script, "soldir", it produces the following
 output:

 ::